 Glenda Hannibal is a junior assistant at the department of sociology where she is exploring and addressing some of the hidden assumptions and enabling conditions driving the development of social robotics.
-For the semesterfrage Glenda gives some examples of how robots are currently developed and used to improve the health of people and how the work in laboratories of robot engineers is going to play a significant role in the healthcare of tomorrow.
+For our campaign “semester question” (Semesterfrage) Glenda gives some examples of how robots are currently developed and used to improve the health of people and how the work in laboratories of robot engineers is going to play a significant role in the healthcare of tomorrow.

 Robotics might not be the first thing that comes to mind when we ponder upon the semester question: “health from the laboratory – what is possible?”.
 First of all, when we look at society today it might seem like it is still far from being invaded by robots as it is so often showed in various pop-cultural narratives of big Hollywood productions, like Blade Runner (1982), The Matrix (1999) or I, Robot (2004).
 But perhaps we are simply not looking at the right places.
 Healthcare is in fact one of the areas where research and technological innovation have been looking towards robotics as a promising solution to the various challenges posed by serious illnesses and accidents, demographical changes, and lifestyle problems.
 Judging by recent developments, the use and growing potential of robotics in medicine and for therapeutic purposes is something that has the potential to radically transform current understanding of health, and as such has attracted attention of many philosophers and sociologists.

 Where robots are made